call for papers

 CALL FOR PAPERS for the FALL 2018 Issue of EXHIBITION

 Exhibition is a journal of exhibition theory & practices for museum professionals, published by NAME, the National Association for Museum Exhibition.

 The exhibitions/installations analyzed can be of any size, and take place in any of a variety of spaces: museums of all disciplines, historical sites, galleries, institutions that collect and display living collections, outdoor public spaces, or other physical environments.
-Proposals might come from designers, architects, curators, exhibit developers, interpretive planners, writers, educators, collection managers, or others who create and contribute to exhibitions.
+Proposals might come from designers, architects, developers, interpretive planners, curators, writers, educators, collection managers, or others who create and contribute to exhibitions.

 Deadlines and information

 Proposals are due January 4, 2018.
 Along with your proposal, briefly describe your background and your qualifications for writing the article (please do not include resumes or cvs).